networknt/light-doc/content/en/tutorial/eventuate/account-management/test.md

 {"id":"0000015cf50bfe50-0242ac1200060001","customerInfo":{"name":{"firstName":"Google11","lastName":"Com"},"email":"aaa2.bbb@google.com","password":"password","ssn":"9999999999","phoneNumber":"4166666666","address":{"street1":"Yonge St","street2":"2556 unit","city":"toronto","state":"ON","zipCode":"Canada","country":"L3R 5F5"}}}
 ```

-The json format result include system generated customer id for new created customer:
+The json format result includes the system generated customer id for a new created customer:
 "id":"0000015cf50bfe50-0242ac1200060001".
 Get the customer id (C2) from your real result and save it
 in a text file.
 It will be used to link with account (opened on previous service call) in
 "Link account to customer" service call.